 The directory includes a utility called plot_flow.py that produces a graphical representation of the final state of the simulation.
 You can use this to produce a PNG image as follows:

-prompt:~/python> ./plot_flow.py flow.dat flow.png
+prompt:~> ./plot_flow.py velocity.dat colourmap.dat flow.png

 Now flow.png should contain a picture similar to the image below.

-If the fluid is flowing down the right-hand edge then along the top, rather than through the middle of the cavity, then this is an indication that the Jacobi algorithm has not yet converged.
+If the fluid is flowing around the edge of the domain, rather than through the middle of the cavity, then this is an indication that the Jacobi algorithm has not yet converged.
 Convergence requires more iterations on larger problem sizes.

 Using numpy Arrays